NatronGitHub/Natron/Documentation/source/callbacks.rst

 or *False* if the node was created by actions such as pasting a node or when the project is loaded.

+This is a good place to change default parameters values.

 You can set the callback from the project settings: